-In-field Myrtle rust identification and assessment training workshops will also be provided to regional Parks and Wildlife staff, landowners and land care groups, to assist in expanding the capacity to report on Myrtle rust impacts.
+In-field Myrtle rust identification and assessment training workshops were also provided to regional Parks and Wildlife staff, landowners and land care groups, to assist in expanding the capacity to report on Myrtle rust impacts.

 The ANPC would like to thank the Threatened Species Recovery Hub for this funding.